 W.T.
 Preston & Maritime Center

-The Maritime Heritage Center and W.T Preston are open April through October, six days a week during the summer months and weekends only in the spring and fall.
+The Maritime Heritage Center and W.T Preston both are open April through October, six days a week during the summer months and weekends only in the spring and fall.
+The Maritime Heritage Center alone is open Tuesday through Saturday right now!

 For more information phone (360) 293-1915.